-red text) are in South African Rand (ZAR)
+prices quoted are in South African Rand (ZAR) and exclude

 Steel Through Australia 2000-2014

 This 7.5 hr double DVD, highly comprehensive programme, brings the viewer much by way preserved steam and modern traction over this vast continent, coast to coast, covering all of five states and four track gauges.
 Filmed over this period by no less than 7 cameramen!

 This mega programme features the following, both special steam and regular operations:

 Perth and environs: regular modern traction, freight and passenger operations on two gauges.
 The Hotham Valley preserved steam railway; heavy haul iron ore trains in the north west, Pilbara region.

 Adelaide region, railway museum, Steam Ranger preserved steam on broad gauge; a look a standard gauge trains (The Ghan and Indian Pacific) and on board two day journey to Perth.